This post may contain affiliate links. Please see my disclosure policy for details.

 Why do Hindu’s openly cremate bodies and what’s the process?

-The Bagmati river, which is seen as holy to both Hindus and Buddhists, runs straight through this temple and so this is the holy river which is used for the cremations.
+The Bagmati River, which is seen as holy to both Hindus and Buddhists, runs straight through this temple and so this is the holy river that is used for cremations.

 What caste (Hindu status/class) you are, depends on where you are cremated.
 You will see podiums all the way down the river.

-If you’re higher caste, you get a better podium than someone with a lower caste.
+If you’re of a higher caste, you get a better podium than someone with a lower caste.